Looking (TV series): Critical response

 Looking received critical acclaim throughout its run, with praise directed at its nuanced portrayal of gay life and the performances of its cast.
 On the review aggregator Rotten Tomatoes, the first season holds a 90% approval rating based on 37 reviews, with an average rating of 7.6/10.
 The site's critical consensus reads: "Funny without being obnoxious, Looking provides authentic situations that feel universal with its subtle details and top-notch performances."
 On Metacritic, the first season has a weighted average score of 73 out of 100, based on 27 critics, indicating "generally favorable reviews".

 The second season received similarly positive reviews, earning a 77/100 score on Metacritic and an 88% approval rating on Rotten Tomatoes.

 Early comparisons of the series by both critics and audiences likened it to Girls and Sex and the City due to its focus on urban friendships and relationships.
 However, critics later highlighted distinct tonal differences.
 Emily St. James of The A.V.
 Club noted that "the differences between the two series go beyond the surface".
 Series star Jonathan Groff acknowledged the comparisons but emphasized the show's unique tone, writing style, and visual approach: "To be in the same breath as those shows is exciting... but the tone and writing and the style of the show is very different.
 And people will notice that when they see it."

 Keith Uhlich of the BBC described the show as "one of the most revolutionary depictions of gay life ever on TV – and that's because it makes it totally ordinary".

 Looking: The Movie, which served as the series finale, was also well received by critics.
 Rotten Tomatoes summarized the consensus as: "Touching and profound, Looking: The Movie puts a bittersweet conclusion to the too-soon-gone HBO series with humor and hopeful tenderness, even if its structure is slightly wobbly."
 Sonia Saraiya of Variety described the film as "moving and beautiful", while Jon Frosch of The Hollywood Reporter called it "essential viewing".

 In 2019, The Guardian ranked Looking among the "100 Greatest TV Shows of the 21st Century".
 In 2022, Esquire placed it at #21 in its list of "The Best HBO Series of All Time", stating, "The series never gained a massive audience, but its reverberations are still being felt."

+For the 10-year anniversary GQ's Raymond Ang wrote a lengthy review in January 2024 featuring insights from creators and cast and about the show "getting the reappraisal it deserves".